Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 		5.  then followed by an open curly brace `{`.
 This denotes the start of the if block.
 Which determines what would happen if the condition inside the `if` was `true`.
 		6. You could have whatever expression here.
 We didn't learn about expressions yet, but you could return here if you were in a function, or change the value of a variable.
 		7.  finally, you should close the opening curly brace with a closing one: `}`
+	-  If you forget the closing `}` you will get an error message along the lines of: `Unexpected end of input`.
+	-  If you forget the parentheses, you will get an error message along the lines of: `Unexpected identifier`.
+That's because it was not expecting to see `age` in `age >= 18` because of the missing parentheses.